Coder-JJ/rc-leaflet/README.md

   - the className of DivIcon container.

-- html
+- content

-  - type: `string | HTMLElement`
+  - type: `React.ReactElement`

-  - default: `''`
+  - default: `null`

   - required: `false`

-  - custom HTML code to put inside the div element, empty by default.
-Alternatively, an instance of HTMLElement.
+  - custom `JSX` code to put inside the div element, empty by default.
+Alternatively, an instance of `React.ReactElement`.

 - bgPos